 Baby Food Pops

-NOTE: When feeding dog treats, remember that treats should never make up more than about 10% of your dog's daily food intake.
+- When feeding any dog treats, remember that treats should never make up more than about 5-10 percent of your dog's daily food intake.